GiuParca/where-next/README.md

 </ul>

 <h2>What I&#39;ve learned:</h2>
-<p> I deepened my understanding of Flexbox and the JavaScript filter method throughout this project.
+<p> I deepened my understanding of flexbox and the JavaScript filter method throughout this project.
 Additionally, I learned how to implement pagination in JavaScript, which was entirely new to me.</p>